TLE-MEC/Hack-CP-DSA/CONTRIBUTING.md

 * Solutions must be properly indented and explained with comments

 ## :books: Documentation Contributions
-* You can add useful resources related to CP.
+* You can add useful resources related to CP/DSA.
 * You can improve the readme and contributing documentation

 ## :exclamation: Important Note: Read this before you send  a Pull Request